omgnetwork/elixir-omg/docs/mvp_morevp_interaction.md

 Q: When IFE/piggyback on output is added, what is the cost of checking if standard exits were performed from output(s)?
 A: Number of outputs is known on both IFE and PB; single SLOAD per output?

-### Anatomy of exit id and priority value

-Most significant bits first, priority value.

-42 bits - timestamp (exitable_at); unix timestamp fits into 32 bits
-54 bits - blknum * 10^9 + txindex; to represent all utxo for 10 years we need only 54 bits
-8 bits - oindex; set to zero for in-flight tx
-1 bit - in-flight flag
-151 bit - tx hash

-Anatomy of exit id (both in-flight and standard), most significant bits first:

-8 bits - oindex; set to zero for in-flight tx
-1 bit - in-flight flag
-151 bit - tx hash